What Not to Feed Your Pet

 Things to Avoid

 Some of our furry friends are exceptionally good at begging for food.
 Often times they stick around for any food scraps to fall off the table.
 It is important to keep an eye out for certain foods because they can cause serious damage.
-Unfortunately, not only can animals suffer serious damage from foods, but even death.
+Unfortunately, not only can animals suffer serious damage from food, but even death.
 Here is what to look out for.

-Certain fruits like that contain citric acid, like oranges, which can become extremely dangerous to animals.
-The citric acid in fruits can cause irritation and possible long-lasting effects on the nervous system.
+Certain fruits that contain citric acid, like oranges, can become extremely dangerous to animals.
+The citric acid in fruits can cause irritation and possibly long-lasting effects on the nervous system.
 The pits of cherries are also an issue for pets because of the presence of cyanide, which is deadly.
 Not all fruits are deadly to your furry friend, but if it has a high amount of sugar, it can become an issue.
 If your pet gets a hold of any fruit you are unsure of, please call a veterinarian just in case.

 Even though chocolate is delicious to us, it is not good for our pets.
 Different types of chocolate have various effects on animals.
 According to ASPCA, chocolate contains methylxanthines.
 As a result, methylxanthines can cause vomiting and diarrhea, panting, excessive thirst and urination, hyperactivity, abnormal heart rhythm, tremors, seizures, and even death.

 This is a big one.
-For some reason, there are people that think it is humorous to let their animals drink alcohol.
+For some reason, some people think it is humorous to let their animals drink alcohol.
 Alcohol is something that can greatly harm an animal of any size.
 An animal does not have the same ability to process alcohol the same way humans do.
 It can cause vomiting, decreased coordination, central nervous system depression, difficulty breathing, tremors, abnormal blood acidity, coma, and even death.
 This is something to avoid at all costs.

-If you feel your animal has gotten into any of the things above, or something seems off, call Andes-Straley Veterinarian Hospital.
+If you feel your animal has gotten into any of the things above, or something seems off, call Andes-Straley Veterinary Hospital.
 We specialize in a variety of services and treatment options for all kinds of animals.
 We are here to keep your pet happy and healthy.
 For more information on what to not feed your pet to eat, visit us online here.
 You can also call us at 423) 378-4443.